LucasG1122/COI-ENERGY-TEST-3/README.md

 Welcome! 🎉

 This exercise involves building a Node.js/Express.js app that will serve a REST API.
-We imagine you should spend around 3 hours at implement this feature.

 ## Data Models